Thailand Digital Nomad Visa Guide (2024)

 Biggest drawback: Overtourism

-You do not have to imagine a city that is a mix of Bangkok and Phuket, it already exists and it is called Pattaya.
+If you’ve been dreaming about a city that is a mix of Bangkok and Phuket, you don’t have to dream anymore — it already exists and it is called Pattaya.

-Just two hours away from Bangkok, Pattaya is the most attractive city on Thailand’s east coast.
+Just 2 hours away from Bangkok, Pattaya is the most attractive city on Thailand’s east coast.

-It was the third most visited city in Thailand before the pandemic, with 9,951,900 foreign tourists who stayed for at least one night there.
+It was the third most visited city in Thailand before the pandemic, with almost 10 million foreign tourists who stayed for at least one night there.

 One of the main advantages of life in Pattaya is cheaper accommodation than in Bangkok or Phuket.
-For between ฿8,000 and ฿10,000 (~$230–$290) per month, you can live in a beautiful 1-bedroom apartment in Pattaya.
+For around ฿18,000 (~$496.67) per month, you can live in a beautiful 1-bedroom apartment in the center of Pattaya.

-Pattaya has really come a long way from a small fishing village to one of the most vibrant cities in Thailand.
+Pattaya has really come a long way in the past few decades — from a small fishing village to one of the most vibrant cities in Thailand.

-Nowadays, many foreigners pick it as their new home because they can enjoy the same things as people who live in Bangkok, but without traffic jams and for a slightly lower price.
+Nowadays, many nomads and expats pick it as their new home because they can enjoy the same things as they would in Bangkok, but without traffic jams and for a slightly lower price.

 From amazing bars and clubs to intact beaches and nearby villages where you can go for a weekend getaway if you get bored of the city itself, Pattaya really has a lot to offer.